-In my opinion there needs to be more legitimate Halloween carols.
+In my opinion, we need more legitimate Halloween carols.
 At least as many as there are for Christmas, anyway.
 That's why I've compiled a list of spooky songs to get you in the mood for the season in hopes that maybe one day people will start singing "Halloween carols" too.

 Now that’s scary enough to be a Halloween article all its own…

 Chords: G, Em, C, D

 Admit it, you saw this one coming.
 "The Monster Mash" is quite possibly the closest thing we have to an actual traditional Halloween carol, and it’s actually pretty easy to play on the ukulele.
 It sounds fine with a simple D-DU-UD strumming pattern and all the chords are totally beginner appropriate.
 Bang this one out at your next Halloween party and I can guarantee there’s only a 45 percent chance you’ll be asked to leave!

 2. "I Put a Spell on You"

 This song has been covered countless times, but I think the bluesy twang of the CCR version is perfect for Halloween.
 I’m a sucker for a haunted woods aesthetic though.
 It’s my spooky mood of choice, probably because I grew up in Appalachia.

 Read More From Spinditty

 Chords: F, Am, C, G